viktorcardona/recipe/README.md

 Mapstruct handles the mapping between database entities and DTOs.

-TestContainers is used to create test databases.
+TestContainers is used to run the integration tests using a docker container postgresql databases.